USDepartmentofLabor/Swift-Federal-Data-SDK/README.md

 Federal Data SDK built in the Swift programming language

+Until the Swift language becomes more stable, consider this a beta release.
+See the Release notes for more information.

 ### Documentation
 Documentation for this SDK can be found at [http://USDepartmentofLabor.github.io/Swift-Federal-Data-SDK](http://USDepartmentofLabor.github.io/Swift-Federal-Data-SDK).